 It took a while, but the bites healed.
 The one on my right hand is completely healed.
 But I find that even now, if I use my left hand for heavy work, the joint that was bit starts to ache really bad, almost crippling, and I have to stop whatever it was I was doing.
 Maybe over time, this will improve.
 I hope so.
 Would I have changed anything I did down there - yep - I would have remembered to grab those DARN gloves! :-)

-Ok - we were rescuing Cats and Dogs.
-But there were also lizards, tropical fish and other pets people had to leave behind.
-But they were not the only victims in this Hurricane.
-A pair of National Guardsmen came to our compound and asked if we knew anything about alligators.
-We immediately got the vet that was there at the time and she asked first how big it was.
-Fortunately, the soldier only held his hands about 2 feet apart.
-It was a baby he said.
-A guy had found it on the road away from any water and didn't know what to do with it.
-It was this guy that had used electrical tape to tape its mouth shut.
-But in doing that, the alligator couldn't eat or drink.
-By the time he found the National Guardsmen to give it to and when it finally got to us, it was very dehydrated.
 So first things first - they had to get the tape off the mouth.
 Easier said than done.
-But the soldier that first asked about it was also the one that helped the vet in the removal of the tape.
+But the soldier who first asked about it was also the one that helped the vet in the removal of the tape.
 She had to use scissors to gently cut away the tape from the mouth and in such a way that she could remove it quickly before it realized its mouth was free to bite.
 They worked well together and successfully got it off.
 While they were doing this the discussion came up about what they eat.
 Mary said raw hamburger or any kind of raw meat.
-But Mary had her computer and jumped online with her air card internet connection and found a place in Florida and called them.
+But where to get that now with most people gone from the area still.
+Mary had her computer and jumped online with her air card internet connection to verify that and found a place in Florida and called them.
 Sure enough - meat - any kind, preferably raw as it may not even eat cooked meat.
-They told me what vitamins they needed and that this little guy was young.
+They told her what vitamins they needed and that this little guy was young.

 A sheriff came to get some supplies while all the excitement was going on.
 After the National Guardsmen left he went and talked with the vet.
 It seemed that right now was the time that all alligators were finding their place of hibernation and if this little guy didn't find it soon and we tried to release it, it would die of exposure.
-The vet decided that the next day the sheriff could take it to the everglades area where he knew housed many alligators.
+The vet decided that the next day the sheriff could take it to the everglades area where he knew housed many alligators and where he knew this little one could find a good hibernation spot.

 After they came back, he told us that when they released it, it had turned around and started to run after them!
 But they were faster so this little guy wasn't as weak as we thought it was.